healthchecks/healthchecks/README.md

     $ ./manage.py pruneflips
     ```

+* Remove old objects from external object storage.
+When an user removes
+  a check, removes a project, or closes their account, Healthchecks
+  does not remove the associated objects from the external object
+  storage on the fly.
+Instead, you should run `pruneobjects` occasionally
+  (for example, once a month).
+This command first takes an inventory
+  of all checks in the database, and then iterates over top-level
+  keys in the object storage bucket, and deletes any that don't also
+  exist in the database.

+    ```
+    $ ./manage.py pruneobjects
+    ```

 When you first try these commands on your data, it is a good idea to
 test them on a copy of your database, not on the live database right away.
 In a production setup, you should also have regular, automated database